 Intelligence – Intelligence (Intimidation) is the closest thing to a knowledge check about agressive methods of interrogation or torture and useful in identifying the tools used in such activities.

-Primary attribute: Intelligence.
+Primary ability: Intelligence.
 As the successor to the Search skill of old, Investigation is for in depth information gathering.

 Dexterity – Trying to find a hidden panel, switch, or button by touch.